MohamedAhmedSD/full_ecommerce_wah/README.md

 ## [29] Create php start files and test connection:-
 - stop auth method
 - text connection files with your DB

+## [30] Signup [backend]:-
+- create signup php file and test it
+- ensure we use unique email address and phone number in both database and php